t-husnetdinova/test1/README.md

-# test1
+# Classwork on Github
-This is a test repository for CSCI4800
+This is a test repository for CSCI4800.